sesinos1/Lambda-Git-Flow-Practice/README.md

     On the _'`Open a Pull Request`'_ page click on _`Reviewers`_.
 If your PM has accepted your invite, then you should be able to select them here.
 If not, then they haven't accepted the invite, and come back later...

     **Your PM** will merge the work into **YOUR** Master fork when they have reviewed and approved it.

+    Thank you for making this, it should be part of the class.(very helpful :)